Assistant Professor of Cello

 - office location Moody Music Building 170

 Cellist Moisés Molina, a native of Honduras, is an active soloist, orchestra and chamber musician, teacher, and clinician.
 He has performed in the United States, Central and South America, and Europe.
 He has recorded for Centaur Records, Parma Records, Profil, and New World labels.
 Molina was a guest artist and teacher at the 2023 Toradze International Music Festival (Tbilisi, Georgia) and the 2023 Northern Lights Music Festival.
 He is in the faculty of the Tennessee Valley Music Festival and the Singing River Cello Workshop.
 Molina is a member of the ensemble for the Chicago Conducting Masterclass and Workshop.

-Molina is principal cellist for the Mobile Symphony Orchestra and for the Tuscaloosa Symphony Orchestra.
+Molina is Principal Cellist for the Mobile Symphony Orchestra and for the Tuscaloosa Symphony Orchestra.
 He is currently serving as Interim Principal Cellist for the Columbus (GA) Symphony Orchestra.
-He has served as principal cellist for Abilene (TX) Philharmonic Orchestra, Abilene Opera Orchestra, Quincy (IL) Symphony, and as Associate Principal for Tallahassee Symphony, Peoria Symphony, and Heartland Festival Orchestras.
+He has served as Principal Cellist for Abilene (TX) Philharmonic Orchestra, Abilene Opera Orchestra, Quincy (IL) Symphony, and as Assistant Principal for Tallahassee Symphony, Peoria Symphony, and Heartland Festival Orchestras.